OctopusDeploy/OctoProduct/chapter6/index.md

 ## Measurable deployments

 Successfully getting your software into the hands of your customers is the primary goal of any deployment process.
-To understand how successful your deployment process is, you need to be able to measure those metrics that define success for you.
+To understand how successful your deployment process is, you need to measure those metrics that define success for you.

 Having measurable deployments means defining a set of common and agreed upon metrics, reliably collecting those metrics, and surfacing them in an easy to understand format.

-Some common metrics that apply to deployments are listed below.
+Some common metrics that apply to deployments are listed below:

 * Deployment frequency - How frequently do you deploy to production?
 * Lead time for changes - How long does it take for a commit to be deployed into production?